Programmatic Google Shopping: Simplify And Optimize Your Campaigns

 After ten months our customer can almost fill an NBA arena with the unique customers they’ve acquired from Google Shopping.
 By year end 2017, we estimate our customer will have acquired over 75,000 unique customers from Google Shopping.

 The point here is that these are your customers.
-As you market to your growing base of customers originally referred by Google Shopping, your direct traffic, page rank, Google Trusted Stores reviews, average number of orders per customer and customer lifetime value all increase.
+As you market to your growing base of customers originally referred by Google Shopping, your direct traffic, page rank, Google Customer Reviews, average number of orders per customer and customer lifetime value all increase.
 We strongly believe that Google Shopping is the most powerful platform for building a valuable, long-term defensible ecommerce business.
 With Google Shopping as the engine of your growth, marketplace sales become the icing on the cake.

-If after reading this you feel that Google Shopping optimization can help your business, please let us know by completing this request form.
+If after reading this you feel that programmatic Google Shopping can help your business, take a moment to request a demo.